Cloud storage service Mega has released details of the first wave of vulnerabilities identified under its bug bounty program.

-"It is clear that the vulnerabilities identified so far could all be found by checking only a few lines of code at a time; none of them required any analysis at a higher level of abstraction," a blog post stated, adding that Mega's cryptographic brute-force challenges have not been cracked: "Please check back in a few billion billion years".
+"It is clear that the vulnerabilities identified so far could all be found by checking only a few lines of code at a time; none of them required any analysis at a higher level of abstraction," the blog post read adding that Mega's cryptographic brute-force challenges have not been cracked: "please check back in a few billion billion years".

-Mega chief technology officer Mathias Ortmann said the vulnerable Flash file was taken down while a fix was developed.
+Mega chief technology officer Mathias Ortmann said the vulnerable Flash file was taken down while the fix was developed.

 "After the ZeroClipboard debacle, we should have known better, but our ActionScripter was not instructed properly," Ortmann said.